rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 The domain names can be the same or different.
 You specify the local Active Directory domain at set up.

-#### Security Groups
+#### Security groups

 Directory Sync uses Active Directory security groups to manage which objects are synchronized with your email service.
-If you use Hosted Exchange, create a new security group for the users that will be synchronized with Exchange mailboxes.
-If you use Rackspace Email, create a new security group for the users that will be synchronized with Rackspace Email mailboxes.
+If you use Hosted Exchange, create a new security group for the users that synchronize with Exchange mailboxes.
+If you use Rackspace Email, create a new security group for the users that synchronize with Rackspace Email mailboxes.
 If you use both Hosted Exchange and Rackspace Email, you create two security groups.
 Directory Sync creates and manages mailboxes for all user objects that you add to the security groups.

-#### User Mailboxes
+#### User mailboxes

 Directory Sync associates Active Directory user objects with email accounts by using their mail attribute.
 The mail attribute is the email